7ank0v1c/Universal-Save-Converter/Readme.md

 All videogame and computer system logos used, are the property of their respective Developers/Producers/Distributors/Licensors.

-All logos were taken from [Dan Patrick's set](https://archive.org/details/console-logos-professionally-redrawn-plus-official-versions).
-(Thanks for the great work).
+All logos were taken from ['PRO100BYTE Team', 'TheDayG0ne'](https://github.com/PRO100BYTE/console-logos) & [Dan Patrick's set](https://archive.org/details/console-logos-professionally-redrawn-plus-official-versions).
+(Huge Thanks 🙏)